Many women work or go to school (or both) while they are pregnant. It can keep you active and engaged.

 - Stay away from people who are sick.

-- High blood pressure or signs of preeclampsia.
+- High blood pressure or other signs of preeclampsia.

 - Signs that the baby is growing more slowly than expected.